Competition: Open for the 2017 academic year

 In addition, applicants:

-It is the responsibility of the applicant to ensure that all documents required by mail and email are received by the deadline.
-The scholarship administrator, the Canadian Bureau for International Education (CBIE), will not accept incomplete files.
+It is the responsibility of the applicant to ensure that any documents sent by mail are received by the deadline.
+CBIE will not accept incomplete files.
 Supporting documents, other than the ones requested, will not be accepted.

-Applicants will be contacted by CBIE in August 2015 regarding the status of their application.
+Applicants will be contacted by CBIE by September 12, 2016 regarding the status of their application.

-Applicants must ensure that a permanent email address is included in their application.
+Applicants must also ensure that a permanent email address is included in their application.

 The final selection of scholarship recipients is made by the participating universities in New Zealand.
-The scholarships manager of Universities New Zealand – Te Pōkai Tara will notify all applicants of their decisions in mid-September 2015.
+The scholarships manager of Universities New Zealand – Te Pōkai Tara will notify all candidates of their decisions in mid-November 2016.

-To be considered for the Commonwealth Scholarship and Fellowship Plan an applicant must complete and submit the online application form of Foreign Affairs, Trade and Development Canada (DFATD), available on this site, and provide the supporting documents as requested.
+To be considered for a scholarship under the Commonwealth Scholarship and Fellowship Plan, an applicant must complete and submit the Department of Foreign Affairs, Trade and Development (DFATD) online application form available on this site and provide the supporting documents as requested.

 Applicants are recommended to list up to three universities, in order of priority, where they would like their scholarship application to be considered.
-Universities will be involved in the assessment process in the order in which they are listed on the online application form.
+The New Zealand universities will be involved in the final assessment process in the order in which they are listed on the online application form.
 Applicants who have listed only one university (first choice) will not be considered for a second round of assessment.

 Late or incomplete submissions will not be considered.